RicardoVarzim/DeliverySystem/README.md

    Core platform
  - Messaging using RabbitMQ
  - Store user identities and authenticate
- - CQRS, commands and events handlers design patterns
+ - CQS pattern, commands and events handlers design patterns
  - Unit and integration test
  - Deploy using Docker and Docker Compose
+ - Store Graph and find shortest Path

 **Requirements**